traefik/hub/api-management/1-getting-started/README.md

 # Getting Started

-## Deploy Kubernetes

-In this tutorial, one can use [k3d](https://k3d.io/).
-Alternatives like [kind](https://kind.sigs.k8s.io), cloud providers, or others can also be used.
+For this tutorial, we can use [k3d](https://k3d.io/) or alternatives like [kind](https://kind.sigs.k8s.io), cloud providers, and others.

 First, clone the GitHub repository dedicated to tutorials: